Updated: Feb 2021

-This will cause RightBooth to monitor a specific ‘changes’ folder on the computer looking for a ‘changes file’.
-This is a text file containing your ‘change instructions’ which will cause RightBooth to make content modifications to the currently playing event file.
+RightBooth provides a 'Remote Changes' feature.
+This will cause RightBooth to monitor a specified folder on the computer looking for a text file containing your ‘change instructions’ which will cause RightBooth to make content modifications to the currently playing event file.
 The changes folder can also contain new or updated image and video files, which RightBooth can be instructed to display within the playing event file.

 So the Remote changes feature provides you with a flexible system for updating your events with new content ‘on the fly’.
 And if the designated ‘changes folder’ is a shared cloud storage folder such as a Google Drive folder, it then becomes possible for you to change your playing events from a remote location.